2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Pre-Departure and In-Country Orientation

-AMINEF will organize online pre-departure orientation sessions in June or July 2024 which all selected ETAs are expected to attend.
-This will consist of 4 to 5 sessions held over 4 or 5 days.
-A single session will last for a maximum of 2 hours.
+AMINEF will organize online pre-departure orientation sessions in June - July 2025 that all selected ETAs are expected to attend.
+There will be four to five sessions held over four to five days.
+A single session will last for a maximum of two hours.

-During the first month after arrival in Indonesia, there will be a mandatory orientation lasting around 2 to 3 weeks.
-This orientation goals are to enhance Indonesian language skills through an intensive course, to enhance Englisih-teaching skill especially geared for Indonesian context, and to develop intercultural skills.
+During the first month after arrival in Indonesia, there will be a mandatory orientation lasting around three weeks.
+It involves intensive Indonesian-language course, and modules to enhance English-teaching skills that are especially geared to the Indonesian context, and to develop intercultural skills.
 Details of the orientation will be available upon arrival.

 Candidate Profile